KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 ## 8. ⸮ — Unspeakable Is Not Nothing

-Another persistent inversion in the “coming undone” philosophy is the claim that what cannot be spoken is equivalent to nothingness — that if Zenon is beyond definition, it must also be beyond existence.
+Another persistent inversion in the “coming undone” philosophy is the claim that what cannot be spoken is equivalent to nothingness — that if Zenon is beyond definition, it must also be beyond presence.
 This conflates the limits of language with the limits of existence.

 ### From the Compiled Record — Unspeakable ≠ Nothingness
 In Zenetism, “unspeakable” means what exists is beyond definition, beyond measurement, beyond structural preservation in a definable frame.
 This is not a subtraction of being but its full coherence with Source.
 From one vantage, it may appear as cessation — the end of definable being.
 From another, it is transformation into a mode of being beyond all structure.